omeka/omeka-s-enduser/docs/search.md

 Clicking this loads a new page with four options for search:

-- **Search full-text**: runs a full-text search on all of the text for every item in the installation.
+- **Search full-text**: runs a full-text search on all of the text for every item in the site.
 - **Search by value**: search for a term or phrase using multiple options.
 	- The first selector allows you to specify a property to search.
-		- Note that if you have have the [site settings](sites/site_settings.md#search) to restrict search to templates, this will only display the properties used by those templates.
+		- Note that if you have have the [site set](sites/site_settings.md#search) to restrict search to templates, this will only display the properties used by those templates.
 	- The second selector allows you to set the relationship the property has with the value.
 The options are:
 		- is exactly,
 		- is not exactly,